sst/guide/_chapters/share-route-53-domains-across-aws-accounts.md

 ![Show custom domain created](/assets/best-practices/sharing-route-53-domain-across-aws-accounts/show-custom-domain-created.png)

-TODO: UPDATE LINK

 Now we've delegated the `dev.api` subdomain of `notes-app.com` to our `Development` AWS account.
-We'll be configuring our app to use [these domains in a later chapter].
+We'll be configuring our app to use [these domains in a later chapter]({% link _chapters/share-route-53-domains-across-aws-accounts.md %}).

 Next, let's quickly look at how you'll be managing the cost and usage for your two AWS accounts.